-- Help the learner develop intentional, exploration behaviors as he attempts to interact with media and partners. - Help the learner anticipate a predictable event associated with a specific object presented in a communication context such as a calendar, schedule, or choice board. - Help the learner expand his repertoire of interactions by encouraging imitation of actions initiated by the partner.
+- Help learners develop intentional, exploration behaviors as they attempt to interact with media and partners. - Help learners anticipate a predictable event associated with a specific object presented in a communication context such as a calendar, schedule, or choice board. - Help learners expand their repertoire of interactions by encouraging imitation of actions initiated by the partner.